 Bhutan tourism & COVID-19 FAQ – constantly updated

 Bhutan is closed for tourism until further notice.
 National lockdown due to detected community transmission is now in place.
-Total 854 cases of novel coronavirus were detected in Bhutan.
-Nation-wide lockdown due to sporadic cases of community transmission was announced from 11th August and from 1st September it is getting gradually eased.
-No one died due to COVID-19 in Bhutan so far.
-Tourism restrictions in transit countries are another factor blocking travelers from coming to Bhutan.
-Read more detailed info in this FAQ!
+Total 854 cases of novel coronavirus were detected and just 1 person died due to COVID-19 in Bhutan so far.
+Tourism restrictions in transit countries are another factor blocking travelers from coming.
+Read more about novel coronavirus crisis in this detailed FAQ!
 You can also register to get info when Bhutan reopens.

 What is current situation in Bhutan amid COVID-19 pandemic?

-Bhutan had total 263 confirmed cases of COVID-19 with no deaths so far.
-Majority of the infected people are already recovered with 65 cases remaining.
+Bhutan had total 854 cases of COVID-19 with just one death so far.
+Majority of the infected people are already recovered with 151 cases remaining active.

 Due to Bhutan's focus on safety and virus eradication, the reopening of tourism is unlikely before Spring 2021.
 His Majesty the King is in the front line of the fight, inspiring the people as described in our post Love (for the King) in the time of Corona.
 You can also read our predictions of tourism reopening in 2021.

 Tourism sector is severely affected by tourism disruption.
 If you want to know how our Firefox Tours team is affected, read a blog post titled How we cope with COVID-19 crisis?

 Is it possible to travel to Bhutan now or in near future?

 All tourism visas starting from 6th March onwards are suspended until further notice.
 As of now, there is no concrete plan of tourism reopening announced.

 Travel also remains subject to various restrictions imposed by the countries through which travelers can enter Bhutan.
 We are closely following any prospect when tourism might reopen.